MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/edu-parents-app.md

 ### Disable manual update of parent contact information

-If your school doesn't want to give educators the capability to manually update parent information, you can disable the same using the following steps:
+If your school doesn't want to give educators the capability to manually update parent information, you can disable the same using the following steps.<br>
 An educator can add or update the parents data via manual ingestion using an admin setting `UpdateParentInformation`.
 The default value for the setting is enabled.
-However, to disable the setting, the tenant admin should install the latest TPM version > [6.1.0](https://www.powershellgallery.com/packages/MicrosoftTeams/6.1.0).
+However, to disable the setting, the tenant admin should install the latest TPM version > [6.1.0](https://www.powershellgallery.com/packages/MicrosoftTeams/6.1.0).<br>
 Once the latest TPM version is installed,
 1. Check if the setting is enabled for you or not, by following these [steps](/powershell/module/teams/get-csteamseducationconfiguration).<br>
-Note the value of the Identity property.
+Note the value of the 'Identity' property.
 It is required when you update the setting.

 2. To update the setting on behalf of your tenant, use this [link](/powershell/module/teams/set-csteamseducationconfiguration) and follow the examples of `UpdateParentInformation` setting.